Climbing To Island Peak

 AccommodationHotel

-Early in the morning, you’ll drive towards the domestic airport in Kathmandu; you’ll board and take off at Lukla airport, where your journey will begin.
+Early in the morning, you'll drive to the domestic airport in Kathmandu, then board and take off at Lukla airport, where your journey will begin.

-Upon reaching Lukla airport, you’ll have some rest and start trekking towards Phakding.
-The trekking route from Lukla to Phakding involves crossing suspension bridges, passing through diverse landscapes and Sherpa villages and usually takes 3 hours.
+Upon reaching Lukla airport, you'll have some time to rest before starting your trek towards Phakding.
+The trekking route from Lukla to Phakding involves crossing suspension bridges, passing through diverse landscapes and Sherpa villages, and usually takes 3 hours.
 Overnight at Phakding.

 Day02